nrfconnect/sdk-nrf/doc/nrf/ug_matter_intro_overview.rst

 * Breaking new ground with a reference, open-source Matter stack delivered by `Connectivity Standards Alliance`_.
 * Enabling accelerated adoption in smart home, building and commercial use.

-The following pages provide a brief overview of the Matter structure.
+The following pages provide a brief overview of the Matter structure, in accordance with `Matter specifications <CSA Specifications Download Request_>`_.

 .. toctree::
    :maxdepth: 1